NorwegianVeterinaryInstitute/ALPPACA/README.md

 List of duplicated sequence IDs, from SEQKIT.

 #### GUBBINS_filtered_alignment.aln (not in CORE track)
-Alignment with recombinant sites removed, from GUBBINS.
+Alignment with recombinant sites removed in FASTA format, from GUBBINS.

 #### GUBBINS_statistics.txt (not in CORE track)
 Text file with the result statistics, from GUBBINS.

 #### MASKRC_masked_alignment.aln (not in CORE track)
-Alignment with masked recombinant sites, from MASKRC.
+Alignment with masked recombinant sites in FASTA format, from MASKRC.

 #### MASKRC_recombinant_regions.txt (not in CORE track)
 Text file with information about the recombinant regions, from MASKRC.